ResponsiveImagesCG/newsletters/RICG-newsletter-2015-01-23.md

 ## Responsive images in WordPress

 Let’s talk about [WordPress](https://wordpress.org).
-According to some [websites](http://trends.builtwith.com/cms) that I just [found](https://managewp.com/14-surprising-statistics-about-wordpress-usage), the venerable pile of PHP and MySQL that we call “WordPress” serves up *1 in every 5 websites* and runs *more than half* of all websites that use a CMS at all.
+According to some [websites](http://trends.builtwith.com/cms) that I just [found](https://managewp.com/14-surprising-statistics-about-wordpress-usage), the venerable pile of PHP and MySQL that we call “WordPress” serves up *1 in every 5 websites* and runs *more than half* of all websites that use a CMS.

 So it’s high time that WordPress had proper responsive image support.
 Tim Evko wrote [a fine blog post](http://web-design-weekly.com/2015/01/20/ricg-responsive-images-plugin/) about the efforts that he, along with our illustrious chair and a few members of the WordPress core team, has made to create a drop-in responsive images plugin for WordPress.
 The plugin can be had [here](https://wordpress.org/plugins/ricg-responsive-images/) and its source lives [here](https://github.com/ResponsiveImagesCG/wp-tevko-responsive-images).
-It does the hard work of creating a range of source files from a single high-resolution image, and marking them up with `srcset` and `sizes`.
+It does the hard work of creating a range of source files from a single high-resolution image and marking them up with `srcset` and `sizes`.
 If you want to art-direct your WordPress-hosted images, you’ll need to use `picture`; as luck has it, Rory Douglas [wrote a thing](http://terrificwebdesign.net/use-case/) about how to do *that* last week, too.

 ## Alternate formats